 The least muggy day of the year is February 26, when muggy conditions are essentially unheard of.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Minneapolis experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 8.0 months, from September 27 to May 26, with average wind speeds of more than 9.3 miles per hour.
-The windiest day of the year is March 23, with an average hourly wind speed of 11.2 miles per hour.
+The windiest month of the year in Minneapolis is March, with an average hourly wind speed of 11.1 miles per hour.

 The calmer time of year lasts for 4.0 months, from May 26 to September 27.
-The calmest day of the year is August 2, with an average hourly wind speed of 7.3 miles per hour.
+The calmest month of the year in Minneapolis is August, with an average hourly wind speed of 7.6 miles per hour.

 The predominant average hourly wind direction in Minneapolis varies throughout the year.

 The wind is most often from the north for 3.2 months, from January 30 to May 6, with a peak percentage of 34% on April 2.
 The wind is most often from the south for 6.5 months, from May 6 to November 21, with a peak percentage of 41% on September 4.
 The wind is most often from the west for 2.3 months, from November 21 to January 30, with a peak percentage of 34% on January 1.